-5.5 kg, TT bars, and a fairing: The Everesting world record bike check
+5.5 kg, TT bars, and a fairing: The best Everesting bike

 A deep dive and video on the challenges and thinking behind optimising an Everesting bike.